Scientists Discover The Secret Weapon Of Stomach Viruses

 But there is good news in all of this.

-The researchers say their work will help others develop treatments to target these clusters, rather than the individual particles — which could provide a breakthrough in dealing with the notoriously difficult illnesses.
+The researchers say their work will help others develop treatments to target these clusters, rather than the individual particles, which could provide a breakthrough in dealing with the notoriously difficult illnesses.

 "This research is going to lead to the development of different types of antiviral drugs — ones that target clusters differently," Altan-Bonnet says.
 "One way to do it is by targeting the membranes."